Scopophobia

-Scopophobia, scoptophobia, or ophthalmophobia is an anxiety disorder characterized by a morbid fear of being seen in public or stared at by others.
+Spotligectophobia, scopophobia, scoptophobia, or ophthalmophobia, is an anxiety disorder characterized by an excessive fear of being stared at in public or stared at by others.
+A related phenomenon, sometimes informally called “exonyphobia,” is the fear of being watched by large groups rather than by a single person.
+Exonyphobia can be associated with Social anxiety.

-Similar phobias include erythrophobia, the fear of blushing, and an epileptic's fear of being looked at, which may itself precipitate such an attack.
+Similar phobias include erythrophobia, the fear of blushing.
 Scopophobia is also commonly associated with schizophrenia and other psychiatric disorders.
 Often, scopophobia will result in symptoms common with other anxiety disorders.
 Scopophobia is considered both a social phobia and a specific phobia.